jrladd/networks/basics/jupyter.md

+# Set Up an IDE or Programming Environment

+You can use any Python environment you like for this class, as long as you complete all the requirements of each assignment.
+Below are suggestions for two interactive notebook formats: Jupyter and Marimo.

 # Set Up Jupyter Lab

 This page will help you make sure you are set up to use Python and Jupyter Lab on your own computer as well as in the classroom.
 You will use the Jupyter Notebook file `getting_started.ipynb` linked below.